What is Cognitive Behavioral Therapy for Insomnia

 Insomnia is a sleep disorder experienced by millions of people worldwide.
 People suffering with insomnia find it difficult to either fall asleep, stay asleep, or to get sufficient good-quality sleep.
 Insomnia typically leads to lethargy, daytime sleepiness, and a general feeling of being both physically and mentally unwell.

-The aim of CBT-I is to improve behaviors and sleep habits by firstly identifying, and then changing the thought patterns and behaviors that affect a person’s ability to sleep or to sleep well.
+The aim of Cognitive Behavioral Therapy for Insomnia – CBT-I is to improve behaviors and sleep habits by firstly identifying, and then changing the thought patterns and behaviors that affect a person’s ability to sleep or to sleep well.

 Identifying the Causes of Insomnia